BijoySing/Doctor-s-Desk/README.md

-# 🏥 SmartClinic - Offline Clinic Management System
+# 🏥 Doctors Desk - Offline Clinic Management System

 A cross-platform desktop application for doctors to manage their clinics entirely offline.
 Built with **Tauri + React + TypeScript + SQLite**.